-With the establishment of ManuelAntonio National Park in 1972, the people of Costa Rica decided to preserve, for future generations, one of the most beautiful and bio-diverse areas in the world.
-Although it is the country’s smallest national park, the stunning beauty and diversity of wildlife in its 683 hectares is unequalled.
+With the establishment of the Manuel Antonio National Park in 1972, the inhabitants of Costa Rica decided to preserve, for future generations, one of the most beautiful and most biodiverse areas in the world.
+Although it is the smallest national park in the country, the impressive beauty and diversity of wildlife on its 683 hectares is unmatched.

-* Bilingual tour guide *Jaco Beach Stop
+* Bilingual tour guide – Jaco Beach Stop